Iron oxide nanoparticle: Biomedical applications

 Yet, the use of inhomogeneous stationary magnetic fields to target iron oxide magnetic nanoparticles can result in enhanced tumor growth.
 Magnetic force transmission through magnetic nanoparticles to the tumor due to the action of the inhomogeneous stationary magnetic field reflects mechanical stimuli converting iron-induced reactive oxygen species generation to the modulation of biochemical signals.

 Iron oxide nanoparticles may also be used in magnetic hyperthermia as a cancer treatment method.
 In this method, the ferrofluid which contains iron oxide is injected to the tumor and then heated up by an alternating high frequency magnetic field.
 The temperature distribution produced by this heat generation may help to destroy cancerous cells inside the tumor.

 The use of superparamagnetic iron oxide (SPIO) can also be used as a tracer in sentinel node biopsy instead of radioisotope.

+Computational modeling and prediction

+Mathematical and computational models are used to relate the physicochemical properties of superparamagnetic iron oxide nanoparticles (SPIONs) to their magnetic behavior.
+Dynamic hysteresis and linear-response models can estimate energy dissipation and specific absorption rate under an alternating magnetic field as functions of particle size, magnetic anisotropy, magnetization, and field conditions, helping to optimize SPIONs for magnetic hyperthermia.